-“In 2021, Louisiana manufacturers rallied their employees and their communities to continue moving forward in the face of unprecedented challenges,” LED Secretary Don Pierson said.
-“In every region of our state, these honored manufacturers have distinguished themselves by combining business acumen and community partnership in extraordinary ways.
+“In 2022, Louisiana manufacturers and their employees contributed mightily to the resurgence of our state’s economy and the resilience of our communities,” LED Secretary Don Pierson said.
+“In the north and south, east and west, and central regions of Louisiana, these honored manufacturers have distinguished themselves by combining business acumen and community service.
 I’m proud to recognize them with Lantern Awards, one of LED’s highest honors, as they are a shining example for all businesses in our state.”

 Lantern Award recipients are selected by Louisiana’s Regional Planning and Development Districts, based on the overall contribution of the manufacturers to their communities, including investments in employment growth and facility expansions as well as public service activities with employee participation.
 Honorees must have been in operation at least three years prior to their nomination to demonstrate sustainability.

 - Capital Region: Swamp Dragon LLC, Baton Rouge

 - Northeast Region: WestRock, Hodge

 - Southwest Region: Ingevity, DeRidder

 More than 330 Louisiana manufacturing businesses have received Lantern Awards since the program’s inception.
 LED’s program partners include the Louisiana Industrial Development Executives Association and the Louisiana Association of Planning and Development Districts.